thillRobot/ros_workshop/module3/tutorial3_turtlesim_testdrive/tutorial3_turtlesim_testdrive.md

 Drive your turtle around the window and save an image of the window showing the turtle and the path.
 Can you drive a better ROS than shown in this picture?

 <img src="tutorial3_fig1.png" alt="drawing" width="750"/>

+## Tutorial Complete

+Congratulations!
+After completing _Tutorial 3 - Turtlesim Testdrive_ you are ready to learn how to create a custom package to automate or the turtle's behavior.